-Adding to the complexity, because these modifications can vary, the protein molecules in a single biologic may differ slightly from each other.
-When they do, the difference is usually in the potentially varying composition of the sugars attached while in-solution.40 The production process must therefore achieve a therapeutically optimal ration of these sugars, called glycans.41
+In 2010, a manufacturer withdrew an intravenous immune globulin (IVIG) product upon detecting a higher-than-normal rate of thrombotic and thromboembolic events.47 A manufacturing Adding to the complexity, because these process alteration had unintentionally increased modifications can vary, the protein molecules in a the coagulation factor XIa, which caused the single biologic may differ slightly from each other.
+When they do, the difference is usually in the events.48 The manufacturer and FDA developed a scientific method to measure factor XIa levels. potentially varying composition of the sugars attached while in-solution.40 The production permitting the product's market return.48 process must therefore achieve a therapeutically In addition, biologic products, including innovator optimal ration of these sugars, called glycans.41